stefanuddenberg/starter-academic/content/authors/admin/_index.md

   - Visitors
 ---

 Hello!
-I am a Principal Researcher at Chicago Booth, working on questions of social perception (with <a href="https://www.chicagobooth.edu/faculty/directory/t/alexander-todorov" target="_blank">Alex Todorov</a>).
-Most recently, I've been working on building new face perception models, such that we can generate hyper-realistic faces, and manipulate both synthetic and real faces along social traits of psychological interest.
+I am a Postdoctoral Researcher at Chicago Booth, working on questions of social perception (with <a href="https://www.chicagobooth.edu/faculty/directory/t/alexander-todorov" target="_blank">Alex Todorov</a>).
+My primary research program explores the default assumptions wired into the mind, especially in the context of perception.
+It turns out that what we see is a process of unconscious inferences, where we take into account not only the exact nature of the light entering our eyes, but also a set of assumptions about the source that most likely generated or reflected that light.
+It is now becoming possible to reveal the nature of these assumptions through various techniques.
+My preferred technique is the method of serial reproduction — essentially the children’s game of ‘Broken Telephone’ — which I use to explore our default assumptions across several visual contexts, ranging from faces to intuitive physics.

 Prior to joining Booth, I started out my postdoc at Princeton (still with Alex).
 Before that, I did my graduate work at Yale with <a href="http://perception.yale.edu/Brian/">Brian Scholl</a> at the <a href="http://perception.yale.edu/" target="_blank">Perception &amp; Cognition lab</a>.
 I also spent time as a research assistant working with <a href="https://cnir.ibs.re.kr/_prog/_personnel/?mode=V&user_mng_no=7505&site_dvs_cd=cnir_en&menu_dvs_cd=0202&posi_dvs_cd=922" target="_blank">Won Mok Shim</a> in the Visual Perception &amp; Cognition Lab at Dartmouth College, which is also my undergraduate alma mater.
 I majored in Cognitive Science, Japanese Studies, and <a href="https://open.spotify.com/track/6pbc9VmH1tb9YBEtZ7iMHj" target="_blank">"A Cappella Studies"</a>.
 In my spare time, <a href="https://openmind.press/" target="_blank">I also fight fake news</a>.